Can Scammers Access Your Bank Account?

-Americans fend off over 3 billion spam phone calls a month.
+Americans recorded 1.8 million complaints about robocalls in FY 2022 [*].
 And a large number of them are scammers pretending to be from a government or law enforcement agency like Medicare, the FBI, or the IRS.

 During these calls (or emails or texts), the imposter will threaten you with jail time for outstanding debts that require you to pay with a gift card.
 Or, they might claim you’ve won a prize that requires payment of taxes or fees before they can process it.

 Either way, the scammers either get money or your personal information they can use for other types of financial fraud.
 For examples of other government imposter scams, browse usa.gov.

 Remember, the government and your bank will never ask for personal information in an email or text.
 If you’re unsure, hang up and call back on the official agency phone number.

 Related: What Can a Scammer Do With Your Medicare Number? →